sci-hpc/scicluster/index.rst

-:ref:`SCI-CLUSTER <about_sci-cluster-testing>` is the local computer cluster of Faculty of Science of Ferdowsi University of Mashhad.
+:ref:`Scicluster <about_scicluster>` is the local computer cluster of Faculty of Science of Ferdowsi University of Mashhad.
 If you are new here, you might want to learn the basics first here:

 .. toctree::